 Choosing to partner with Huawei was an easy decision.
 Huawei is constantly innovating, and it is at the forefront of solutions that drive digital transformation.
-From intelligent video surveillance, to storage and wireless products, Huawei offers it all.
+From storage to wireless products, Huawei offers it all.
 But it’s not just the solutions available that set Huawei apart from other Original Equipment Manufacturers (OEMs); it’s the ongoing support the company provides, before, during, and after solutions are deployed.

 Since the partnership began, Huawei has demonstrated its commitment to serving West Africa, with a fully staffed office that employs over 700 Nigerian staff.
 This close proximity to customers allows extremely efficient support and service delivery.
 By investing in the skills and capabilities of Nigerian employees, and by establishing offices throughout the country, Huawei has built a good market reputation, while enterprises are confident in Huawei’s technology on their path to digital transformation.

 Thanks to Huawei’s training materials, Cloud Exchange is the partner with the highest number of Huawei-certified professionals in Africa.
 When an enterprise decides to undergo digital transformation — a process that is becoming increasingly critical — having such a solid team behind them is imperative.

 From pre-sales and sales enablement training, to professional and specialist certifications, Huawei provides a comprehensive variety of training opportunities.
 At Cloud Exchange, we have taken full advantage of these opportunities to gain insight into the available technologies and simplify our clients’ digital transformation journeys.